bigkreators/bigkreators.com/token/kontrib_token_wiki.md

 A: Every Monday at 00:00 UTC.
 The system calculates the previous week's contributions and distributes tokens proportionally.

 **Q: How do staking multipliers work?**
 A: Staking tokens gives you higher multipliers on weekly rewards.
-For example, staking 10,000 Kontrib gives you a 1.6x multiplier on all contribution rewards.
+For example, staking 10,000 KONTRIB gives you a 1.6x multiplier on all contribution rewards.

 **Q: Can I unstake early?**
 A: No, staking periods are locked.
 Early unstaking would undermine the incentive structure.
 Choose your staking period carefully.